hopsoft/universalid/README.md

   <h3 align="center">Simple, standardized, secure marshaling</h3>
 </p>

+__**Why UniversalID?**__ For the modern Rails developer aiming to streamline processes, ensure data flexibility, and elevate their toolkit.
+__Discover the potential, and make your Rails applications more powerful than ever!__

 :white_check_mark: **Instant Portability**: Make ANY object effortlessly portable across process boundaries by including one module and implementing a single method!

 :white_check_mark: **Small Payload**: Reduced payload size ensures effortless sharing of objects in URLs, browser cookies, local storage, or any desired location, stress-free.